 The cool breeze moved her hair from around her forehead, revealing a blue, rain drop shaped crystal that was planted firmly in the center of her forehead.
 The interior of the crystal swirled with several shades of blue, as though it held a mighty storm within.
 Valeena had never met another soul with a crystal, making her feel like an outsider; alone.

-Queen Maylee forced Valeena to wear a polished silver band that was fitted snugly over the crystal and twisted around her head in braided loops.
+Queen Maylee forced Valeena to wear a polished silver band that was fitted snugly over the crystal and twisted around her head in thin braided loops.
 Four other gems, each a beautiful shade of blue, adorned the metal on either side.
 The gems made the one on her forehead appear to be nothing more than a simple, yet beautiful decoration.

 “So you do not appear as odd as you are!”
-Queen Maylee had spat rudely when the band was first introduced to Valeena sometime around the age of five, attenuating the excitement she had felt growing in her heart.
+Queen Maylee had said rudely when the band was first introduced to Valeena sometime around the age of five, attenuating the excitement she had felt growing in her heart.

 “Does Princess Aurory get one?”
 Valeena had asked solemnly, startled when Queen Maylee’s response was cruel laughter.